alexjohnj/geographyas/_posts/population/2012-01-07-fertility-rates.md

 #### The Status of Women

-- Women in some countries are obliged to produce as many children as possible e.g Nigeria, total fertility rate 4.9.
+- Women in some countries are obliged to produce as many children as possible e.g. Nigeria, total fertility rate 4.9.

 #### Machismo